rev22/Evolving/README.md

     Copyright (c) 2015 Michele Bini

-    The novel techniques described and implemented by this library encompass object inheritance and composition.

-    They may constitute a prior art which the author forbids the use of, inclusion or reference in patents or patent claims by any parties.

-    The full licensing terms are in the file GPL-3

     This program is free software: you can redistribute it and/or modify it under the terms of the version 3 of the GNU General Public License